C0j23T/rustysynth/README.md

 RustySynth is a SoundFont MIDI synthesizer written in pure Rust, ported from [MeltySynth](https://github.com/sinshu/meltysynth).

+I made it support multi-threaded rendering by using [rayon](https://github.com/rayon-rs/rayon) so I could render some black MIDIs.

+**DO NOT open the exported wav file directly and listen to it, it is very loud!**

 ## Features

-* Suitable for both real-time and offline synthesis.
+* ~~Suitable for both real-time and offline synthesis.~~ For offline only
-* Supports standard MIDI files with additional features including dynamic tempo changing.
+* ~~Supports standard MIDI files with additional features including dynamic tempo changing.~~ Currently only MIDI 1 is supported
-* No dependencies other than the standard library.
+* ~~No dependencies other than the standard library.~~
+* It only took about 50 seconds to render 18 million notes.